syntegris-sec/syntegris-sec.github.io/_posts/2021-09-23-filerun-advisory.md

 The severity can be summarized as critical.

-An unauthenticated remote attacker will gain access to data shared by other users.
+An unauthenticated remote attacker will gain access to all files of all users.
 He could edit the files or put the application in maintenance mode, which would impact availability.
 He could become an administrator user by stealing sessions or exploit other vulnerabilities in this Filerun version.